 Wing on Your Hat?

 It’s my understanding that the women working as air hostesses were required to wear their hat whenever in uniform, including in-flight.
 This seems to be the case in each of the vintage videos I’ve viewed.
-Apparently, hats were an integral part of the hostess image at TWA since the same basic style upsweep style in different fabrics and colors was worn from 1938 to 1960!
+Apparently, hats were an integral part of the hostess image at TWA since the same basic style upsweep style of hat in different fabrics and colors was worn from 1938 to 1960!
 No jewelry could be worn with the uniform.

 The sturdy blue wool hat featured a left upsweep to the crown which was accented with a red and blue cockade, that is, an ornamental knot of red and blue ribbons.
 The silver hostess wing was pinned to the center of the ribbon cockade—you can see a ceremonial pinning of the single wing during this time period at the end of the video, Airline Glamour Girls, made in 1949 and mentioned below.
 Hats were one of the few pieces of clothing not rationed during WWII.
 This oversight encouraged a lot of attention to be paid to these accessories.
 The hat carried the label: Leci Original.

 As you can see in the first photo on this blog, both hostesses carry a medium size shoulder bag on their left shoulder to avoid covering the cut-out TWA logo.
 Since the blouse is navy blue we can assume the handbag and shoes were navy blue too.
 A dark overcoat is also part of the uniform, no description or photo–just a glimpse in the following film.
 I’ve not found any still photos that illustrate the luggage carried by the women who wore the cut-out uniforms.
 In the 1952 TWA promotional film, About Your Flight, https://www.youtube.com/watch?v=lNHye5xGvpE it is clear that the luggage the women carried was about the size of a modern piece of carry-on luggage—not room for much at all.6